KlintLee115/KlintLee115/README.md

 Hello, I'm Klint Lee, a Software Developer currently enrolled in the Software Development program at the Southern Alberta Institute of Technology (SAIT) in Calgary, AB, Canada.

-I possess a versatile technical skill set, including proficiency in JavaScript, HTML5, CSS, Python, C#, Postgres DB, ASP.Net and more.
 My professional journey is highlighted by becoming a team lead at Empowered Futures, leading over 15 members to plan and implement features.

 ### Contact Me